linuxboot/heads-wiki/Installing-and-Configuring/install-os.md

 ```

 Then make this the default boot entry by hitting 'd'.
 This will also allow you
- to seal the disk encryption key.
+ to seal the disk encryption key if the device supports it.

 You will need to input the disk recovery key here (almost for the last time),
  and this should start the final stage of the Qubes installer.
 Under